 The Latvian transmission system development plan also examines the dynamics of renewable energy power plant connections to the electricity transmission network, as well as prospective offshore development projects in the Baltic Sea region, including potential interconnections between Latvia – Sweden and Baltics – Germany, which in the future could provide opportunities for the export of electricity produced in Latvia.

 You can find the development plan 2024-2033 on the AST website: https://www.ast.lv/en/content/power-transmission-system-development-plan

 Head of Communications

 About JSC "Augstsprieguma tīkls"

-AST is the operator of the Latvian electricity transmission system, which ensures continuous, safe and sustainable efficient energy transmission throughout Latvia.
-Its vision is to become the region's leading transmission system operator that immediately and successfully implements development-oriented changes.
+AST is the operator of the Latvian electricity transmission system, which ensures continuous, safe and sustainably efficient electricity transmission throughout Latvia.
+Its vision is to become the region's leading transmission system operator that promptly and successfully implements development-oriented changes.
 AST owns 68.46% of the capital of JSC Conexus Baltic Grid, the operator of the natural gas transmission and storage system.